aimer63/fire/docs/inflation.md

 ## How Inflation Is Applied

-- Most of the flows (expenses, salary, pension, house purchase) and bank account bounds, which are typically defined in real terms in the configuration, are converted to **nominal terms** using the `state.monthly_cumulative_inflation_factors` stored in the state.
+- Most of the flows (expenses, income, pension, house purchase) and bank account bounds, which are typically defined in real terms in the configuration, are converted to **nominal terms** using the `state.monthly_cumulative_inflation_factors` stored in the state.
 - For items specified by year (e.g., a ectra_expensesin year `N`), the